merlinthemagic/MTS/README.md

 This because Composer will not trigger the "post-install-cmd" of a dependency.

 2-3) Manual Install:
-Dowload MTS from GitHub and upload the MTS directory to a location on your server. i.e. /var/www/tools/.
+Download MTS from GitHub and upload the MTS directory to a location on your server. i.e. /var/www/tools/.
 You cannot only upload the content of the directory, you must upload the directory and maintain the directory name (MTS).
 Remember the location you uploaded to, you will need it later.
 Then complete install with option 2 OR 3 below.